iwsjanine/github-slideshow/2019-09-27-Non-Listed-Vehicle-Flow.md

     * Undercarriage

     * No Visible Damage

-    * Unknown

-   **Note**: This is automatically selected when you choose No in Question 1.
+    * Unknown- Note that this is automatically selected when you choose No in Question 1.

 6. In the **Severity** drop-down list, select a description: